MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 The Customer Insights roles determine the user's access to Customer Insights functionality.
 Below is a high-level summary of the available roles in the context of business unit data separation.
 Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more general and detailed information.

 ### The administrator role
-The administrator role has access to all of Customer Insights, including all customer profiles, segments, and measures regardless of the user's business unit.
 This role can:

 * Prepare data estate by configuring data sources and unification.